nhost-actions/configure-container-registry/README.md

 ## Usage

-You can use this action to configure docker to use Nhost's container registry:
+You can use this action to configure docker to use Nhost's container registry so you can build and push using regular docker mechanisms:

 ```yaml